-Data being generated through Outcome 1.1 will be collected and managed in a timely manner to meet the different needs of users throughout the Lake Chad Basin.
+Data being generated and collected through Component 1 will be collected and managed in a timely manner to meet the different needs of users throughout the Lake Chad Basin.
 As indicated above, regional cooperation and exchange of data across boundaries need to be promoted.
 Even though there is the Lake Chad Information System (LIS, database and data sharing mechanism) in place for the dissemination and sharing of information; their operation is limited due to lack of connection and interoperability with national databases, processes for automatic transfer of data from national to regional databases, and of quality assurance/quality control (QA/QC).
-Through Outcome 1.2, data exchange will be facilitated through existing tools in the region, notably the LCBC Water Charter, and promoting the implementation of WHOS that supports hydrological data exchange linking heterogeneous hydrological data sources and multiple users making the data more harmonized, discoverable, interoperable, and accessible through the global, regional and national infrastructures.
-Outcome 1.2 will ensure enhanced regional cooperation for improved information systems and services with a seamless approach for use in planning and decision-making.
-A tailored regional interoperable database owned and managed by LCBC and NMHSs will be established (Output 1.3), and associated training will be provided, through the implementation of the following activities:
+Through Component 2, data exchange will be facilitated through existing tools in the region, notably the LCBC Water Charter, and promoting the implementation of WHOS that supports hydrological data exchange linking heterogeneous hydrological data sources and multiple users making the data more harmonized, discoverable, interoperable, and accessible through the global, regional and national infrastructures.
+Outcome 2.1. will ensure enhanced regional cooperation for improved information systems and services with a seamless approach for use in planning and decision-making.
+A tailored regional interoperable database owned and managed by LCBC and NMHSs will be established (Output 2.1) through the implementation of the following activities:

-- Activity 1.3.1 Perform Quality Assessment and Quality Control of historical data of the stations of the project monitoring network in terms of availability, quality, gaps, completeness, form/format in both the national and regional databases, transfer/update of any missing data to the regional database from both ground and satellitebased data (at regional level). - Activity 1.3.2 Update/define and institute procedures and routines for data acquisition, quality control, and archiving at the LCBC and in the NMHSs of the five participating countries [taking into account the assessment done under Output 1.2] (both at regional and national levels). - Activity 1.3.3 Upgrade the IT infrastructure (hardware and software, including cloud services) to support the operation and transfer of the data from national to regional database (at both regional and national levels). - Activity 1.3.4 Develop/strengthen a regional database management system according to WMO guidelines to meet the needs of all users, including graphical visualization of main observed variables in real time at the key stations of the network (at regional level). - Activity 1.3.5 Train/reskill LCBC and NHMSs' staff in data transmission, management, exchange, information dissemination, and information systems made available, including improvement/development of hydrological information products and mechanisms for data and metadata interoperability in LCBC and NMHSs.
+- Activity 2.1.1 Perform Quality Assessment and Quality Control of historical data of the stations of the project monitoring network in terms of availability, quality, gaps, completeness, form/format in both the national and regional databases, transfer/update of any missing data to the regional database from both ground and satellitebased data (at regional level). - Activity 2.1.2 Update/define and institute procedures and routines for data acquisition, quality control, and archiving at the LCBC and in the NMHSs of the five participating countries [taking into account the assessment done under Output 4.1] (both at regional and national levels). - Activity 2.1.3 Upgrade the IT infrastructure (hardware and software, including cloud services) to support the operation and transfer of the data from national to regional database (at both regional and national levels). - Activity 2.1.4 Develop/strengthen a regional database management system according to WMO guidelines to meet the needs of all users, including graphical visualization of main observed variables in real time at the key stations of the network (at regional level).

 National and international standards must be met in order to ensure that data can be comparable and used simultaneously.
-Therefore, through Output 1.4, appropriate data sharing agreements will be in place and agreed data exchanged using appropriate platforms and standards.
+Therefore, through Output 2.2, appropriate data sharing agreements will be in place and agreed data exchanged using appropriate platforms and standards.
 This will be implemented through the following activities: